-Starting on April 2, 2017, Cricket will begin rolling out Stream More, which will be another way we will help our customers manage their data usage.
-Stream More is a feature that will be offered on all our data access plans.
+Except for the Unlimited Plan and the Unlimited Extra Plan, all Cricket data access plans come with Stream More, which helps our customers manage their data usage.
 Stream More allows customers to watch more video over our wireless network while using less data by streaming certain high definition video at standard definition quality, similar to DVD (about 480p).
 Stream More requires a compatible device and, once activated by Cricket on a customer's account, the customer can turn it off and back on at any time via the customer's online account or the myCricket app.
+Learn how.
 Stream More may not be able to recognize all video content, and any unrecognized higher resolution video will continue to stream at its normal speed and resolution.
 Content providers can opt out of Stream More, in which case their video content will stream at their normal speed.

 How does Cricket manage network congestion for its Mobile broadband Internet access service?